 - Full board basis, Water and Soft drinks included.

-- 6 days diving with air/ NITROX (only certified divers), S80 tanks and weights.
+- Diving Program, air / Nitrox (only certified divers), S80 tank and weights.

 - 1 night stay in 5* hotel in Sharm El Sheikh in double rooms in half board basis.